telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## Cross-library topics

 * [Flow index](flowsIndex.md).
 An index for all the flow diagrams described along the development documentation.
 A very useful "map" to have at hand.
-* [Cook book](cookbook.md).
-This document describes some useful development related receipts.
+* [Cookbook](cookbook.md).
+This document describes some useful development related recipes.
 * [Semaphores](semaphores.md).
-This document provides detailed information about the different semaphores that Orion for internal synchronization.
+This document provides detailed information about the different semaphores that Orion uses for internal synchronization.

 [Top](#top)